 It took some time, but I’ve noticed that America is waking up to the importance of truck drivers and their steel steeds.

 Trucks don’t just run infinitely on their own.
 The U.S. may be thankful to truckers for their outstanding work, but there’s another, equally important layer of workers behind everything they do: the repair shops who keep the big rigs running.

 We’re thrilled that truckers are getting so much positive press, but we want to pull back the curtain on how crucial the mechanics are to the entire supply chain.
 Without them, those trucks wouldn’t be running.
 The drivers would have nothing to drive.
 There would be no medicines delivered to hospitals.
 No food delivered to stores.
 It’s this very reason that your shops have also been declared an essential critical infrastructure workforce.

-At Fullbay, we’ve known from the beginning how important heavy-duty repair is to keeping our country running – it’s why I co-founded the company.
-It started with a conversation at a barbecue after church; it’s led us to helping shops of all sizes across the country.
+At Fullbay, we’ve known from the beginning how important heavy-duty repair is to keeping our country running – it’s why I co-founded this company and it has led us to help shops of all sizes across North America.

 DOING OUR PART